autarch/presentations/perl6-basic-oo/index.md

   * constructor
   * method
   * inheritance
-  * I'll also cover roles but I'll explain those
 * You can read basic Perl 6 syntax
   * (don't worry, it's a lot like Perl 5)